-Ordinary meetings of the Council will take place in accordance with a programme published by the Chief Executive following discussion with Group Leaders (the Chief Executive will take into consideration comments from Group Leaders but the Chief Executive has the ultimate responsibility for determining the programme of Ordinary meetings) which will:
+Ordinary meetings of the Council will take place in accordance with a programme published by the Chief Executive following discussion consultation with Group Leaders.
+Ordinary meetings will:

-- (i) elect a Councillor to preside if neither the Mayor or the Deputy Mayor are present; - (ii) Confirm the Minutes of the last meeting.
-Only Members who were present at the last meeting are eligible to vote.
-Any debate on the Minutes must be limited to matters of fact not interpretation; - (iii) receive any declarations of interest from Members; - (iv) receive any announcements from the Mayor, Leader, Members of the Cabinet, a Chairman of a Committee or the Chief Executive; - (v) receive questions and/or statements from, and provide answers to, members of the public; - (vi) receive a petition (if the requirements of the Petitions Scheme in Part 5.08 of the Constitution have been met); - (vii) deal with any business adjourned from the last Council meeting; - (viii) receive written questions "on-notice" from Councillors and hear responses from the Portfolio Holders to whom they are addressed; - (ix) consider items for decision by the Council, including any recommendations from the Cabinet or Portfolio Holders that involve changes to the budget, or Policy Framework or officer reports on procedural issues, or relating to Council functions listed in Part 3 of the Constitution: - (x) receive Executive Reports from the Leader and each Portfolio Holder and deal with questions and answers on any of those reports; - (xi) receive periodic reports from Chairmen of Committees and deal with questions and answers on those reports.
-The periodic reports must contain the attendance record of each member of the committee for that period; - (xii) consider any Notices of Motion; - (xiii) consider any other business specified in the summons to the meeting.
+- (i) elect a Councillor to preside if neither the Mayor or the Deputy Mayor are present; - (ii) approve the Minutes of the last meeting; - (iii) receive any declarations of interest from Members; - (iv) receive any announcements from the Mayor, Leader, Members of the Cabinet, a Chairman of a Committee or the Chief Executive; - (v) receive questions and/or statements from, and provide answers to, members of the public; - (vi) receive a petition (if the requirements of the Petitions Scheme in Part 5.08 of the Constitution have been met); - (vii) deal with any business adjourned from the last Council meeting; - (viii) receive written questions "on-notice" from Councillors and hear responses from the Portfolio Holders to whom they are addressed; - (ix) consider items for decision by the Council, including any recommendations from the Cabinet or Portfolio Holders that involve changes to the budget, or Policy Framework or officer reports on procedural issues, or relating to Council functions listed in Part 3 of the Constitution: - (x) receive Executive Reports from the Leader and each Portfolio Holder and deal with questions and answers on any of those reports; - (xi) receive periodic reports from Chairmen of Committees and deal with questions and answers on those reports; - (xii) consider any Notices of Motion; - (xiii) consider any other business specified in the summons to the meeting.